Lord Baltimore: Founder of Maryland

 The present city of Baltimore dates from July 30, 1729, and is named after Cęcilius Calvert, Lord Baltimore, who was the first Proprietary Governor of the Province of Maryland.
 Like many early U.S. cities, this name originated from Europe.

-Cęcilius Calvert was a son of George Calvert.
-George was awarded the Barony of Baltimore in County Cork Ireland in 1625 by King James I of England.
-George Calvert hence became the first Lord Baltimore.
+George Calvert was awarded the Barony of Baltimore in County Cork Ireland in 1625 by King James I of England and hence became the first Lord Baltimore.
+Although initially part of Virginia, Maryland became a separate colony under a charter granted to Lord Baltimore George Calvert (ca. 1579–15 April 1632) and it was established in 1634 under his son.

 The colony of Maryland had its origins with Calvert's father, George, the first Lord Baltimore.
 George, a Secretary of State to James I, was rewarded by the king with title to land in Newfoundland for a colony the Yorkshire landowner dubbed "Avalon."
-After he and his colonists froze their butts off up in Newfoundland, George thought better of the venture and petitioned James I's son, Charles I, for title to land north of the existing English colony of Virginia.
+After he and his colonists became disheartened by the frigid climate in Newfoundland, George thought better of the venture and petitioned James I's son, Charles I, for title to land north of the existing English colony of Virginia.

 In June 1632, two months after George Calvert's death, the king signed the final charter for Maryland, with title for the grant going to George's eldest son and heir, Cecil.
 The St. Paul Street statue, erected November 21, 1908, under the auspices of the Society of Colonial Wars of the State of Maryland, celebrates the fact that Cecil "established in ...
 Maryland for the first time in the English-speaking world freedom of religious worship ... [of] any Christian form and separation of church and state."

-In 1634, when Maryland was born, people lived in a very intolerant time.
-The Thirty Years War (1618 -1648) was raging in Europe between Catholic and Protestant forces.
-The Calverts entered on a perilous path in 1625 when George Calvert left public life and declared himself a Catholic.
+In 1634, when Maryland was born, people lived in a very intolerant era.
+The Thirty Years War (1618 -1648) was raging in Europe between Catholic and Protestant forces, and the Calverts entered the "perilous path" in 1625 when George Calvert left public life and declared himself a Catholic.
 Thus, when the newly-created Baron of Baltimore visited Jamestown before his death, he was treated with suspicion by the leaders of Virginia because of his "Romish" religion and the fact that he would be taking lands the Virginians claimed to be theirs.

 In 1631, three years before Cecil Calvert's band of settlers arrived at the Chesapeake, William Claiborne, Secretary of State of Virginia, had already established a trading post on Kent Island.
 Jesuit priest Andrew White, chronicler of the Maryland settlement, wrote that the Virginia council desired nothing more than the colonists' "ruine."
 He said that Claiborne had apparently stirred up the local Indians against the Maryland colonists.
 Indeed, he said, the settlers learned that the "Indians were all in armes to resist us," having been told that the Spanish were coming to destroy them all.
 White attributed this rumor to Claiborne, who was actively trying to undermine the new colony.
 Fortunately, relations with the Indians proved friendly in the vicinity of the new settlement of St. Mary's City, where Cecil's brother Philip Calvert established the strong point for the Maryland colony.